rashmiranjan042/Azure_data_engineering_olympic_data/step-4 azure data factory.md

 # Lets perform etl using ADF

+It is the cloud based etl and dara integration service that allows you to create data driven workflows for orchestrating data movement and transformation at scale.

+**it is not the oltp**
+Here we only orchestrate data movement.

 click in the resource group.

 click on adf name you provide to create here i provide dataparactice .